Holborn Viaduct railway station: Post-nationalisation

 In 1984, British Rail proposed using Snow Hill Tunnel as a bypass for the station; driver-only trains would run from Blackfriars to Farringdon and then on to Kings Cross, allowing passengers to skip the change of trains at Holborn Viaduct.
-Holborn Viaduct station was temporarily closed on 18 August 1986, then re-opened on 30 August.
+Holborn Viaduct station was temporarily closed on 18 August 1986, then reopened on 30 August.

+Closure

 In 1988, Snow Hill Tunnel was restored and passenger trains began running through as a north–south rail link through central London.
 The Thameslink plan was to build a new underground station in the vicinity, to be called St. Paul's Thameslink.
 Its construction required the demolition of the bridge to Holborn Viaduct from Ludgate Hill.